lzwjava/blog-source/_posts/2017-08-17-startup-en.md

 After securing the investment, the next step is managing the team effectively, which are the issues and challenges I will face next.

 This is the story of Quzhaolive, and it's also my entrepreneurial experience.
 I. Thank you all!
-*This blog post was written with the assistance of mistral*

 ---